November 8, 2019

 "Children learn to smile from their parents." -Shinichi Suzuki

-This next week we will continue to study the letter "P" and sing with Perky Penguin.
-We will build the letter with one big line and one little curve on our mats, practice making the letter on our chalkboards and print the letter in our printing books.
-At centres, we will: lace a pumpkin, identify and extend an AB pumpkin pattern, solve a pumpkin puzzle, decorate a pumpkin on the I-Pad and paint a pumpkin by mixing red and yellow paint to make orange.
-We will be reading and singing about Fall and pumpkins.
-In gym we will be playing parachute games and pin bowling.
-We will illustrate a "Pumpkin Happy, Pumpkin Sad" book, learn the 5 Little Pumpkins poem and draw pumpkin parts with shapes.
-We will be discussing how we can participate at school.
-In Religion, we will learn how we can pray to talk to God at any time and at any place.
-We will also begin learning our numbers 1-10 with the focus being on number 3.
+This next week we only have two days at school so we will continue with letter "R".
+We are sewing our teddy bears on Wednesday morning.
+We will study the letter "R" and sing with Rita the Racoon.
+We will build the letter with one big line a little curve and a little line.
+We will practice making the letter on our chalkboards and print the letter in our printing books.
+At centres, we will: write a story about red things, race Red Riding Hood to grandma's house by rolling a die, make an "R" with rocks, read three letter words on the I-pads and design rectangle robots.
+We will be reading and singing about Remembrance Day and peace.
+In gym we will be playing Rollerama, jump rope and running games.
+We will be discussing how we can show respect to others.
+We will discuss remembering all Saints and all Souls.
+We will also begin learning our numbers 1-10 with the focus being on number 6 now.

 If you need to contact me during the day or to report your child's absence, please call the school and leave a message.
 I am not usually able to check emails until after supper!